tylerneylon/lua_api_demo/readme.md

 ## API quick reference

-This module contains a help string that documents the behavior of both this module and of a large subset of Lua's C API.
+This module contains the following help string that documents the behavior of both this module and of a large subset of Lua's C API.
+It's printed by calling `apidemo.help()`.

 ```
 -- writing values to the stack -----------------------------------------